magicbell/magicbell-swift/README.md

 }
 ```

-MagicBell will keep that device token stored temporarly in memory and send it as soon as new users are declared via
+MagicBell will keep that device token stored temporarily in memory and send it as soon as new users are declared via
 `MagicBellClient.connectUser`.

-Whe a user is disconnected (`MagicBellClient.disconnectUser`), the device token is automatically unregistered for that
+When a user is disconnected (`MagicBellClient.disconnectUser`), the device token is automatically unregistered for that
 user.

 ## Contributing